-For heart failure with preserved ejection fraction, and certain other infections, we may be required to file an investigational new drug application, or IND, prior to initiating Phase 2 clinical trials.
-We expect to have the ability to initiate these Phase 2 clinical trials without the need to conduct prior Phase 1 clinical trials.
+\ For PD, we may be required to file an investigational new drug application, or IND, with the U.S. Food and Drug Administration, or FDA, prior to initiating Phase 2 clinical trials in the United States.

+\\ For neurodegenerative diseases and diseases associated with TORC1 hyperactivation, subject to review by the FDA, we believe we may have the ability to initiate Phase 2 clinical trials without the need to conduct additional Phase 1 trials.